A tender, flavorful juicy turkey burger recipe made with the best seasoning then topped with mashed avocado, tomato and caramelized onions.

 Honestly, guys, you can’t take my word for it.
 The combo of flavors with the caramelized onions, the avocado, and tomato just seals the deal here.
 Feel free to add mayo, a simple slaw or Boston lettuce to the party, if you wish.

-I hope you make these and LOVE them!
+I hope you make this turkey burger recipe and LOVE it!

-The Best Turkey Burgers with Caramelized OnionsPrint Recipe Pin Recipe
+Juicy Turkey Burger Recipe with Caramelized OnionsPrint Recipe Pin Recipe

 - 1 tablespoon unsalted butter